Japan Earthquake 2011

 Friction has built up over time, and when released, this caused a massive ‘megathrust’ earthquake.

-The earthquake occurred at a relatively shallow depth at 20 miles below the surface of the Pacific Ocean.
+The earthquake occurred at a relatively shallow depth of 20 miles below the surface of the Pacific Ocean.
 This, combined with the high magnitude, caused a tsunami (find out more about how a tsunami is formed on the BBC website).

 The tsunami struck the northeastern coast of Honshu.